 My backside was more distressing than they’d thought.
 They’d taken a lot out; far more than they’d planned.
 This was news to me if only because it implied that they’d had a clear idea of what they were doing in the first place.
 I’d always thought of this whole hospital stay as optional, like plastic surgery.

 But the hole they’d carved out was substantial, like a gasping bloody mouth.
 They couldn’t sew it shut.
 It wouldn’t shut up.
-Then, after the third day, when I could sort of pull myself up and, with I was thanked for Deep Purple, Erasure and the Cranberries, though I tried to deny all responsibility for the Cranberries. help, walk to the bathroom or the stairwell to have cigarettes with my nurses, the mouth started screaming.
+Then, after the third day, when I could sort of pull myself up and, with help, walk to the bathroom or the stairwell to have cigarettes with my nurses, the mouth started screaming.
 It had become seriously infected.
 My stay was extended for several weeks.
 More drugs.
 More days of laying on my side or my stomach; Frank Zappa and reading and inedible steaks made of hot dog.
 Soup with hot dog.
 Cold corn and beer.
 My pregnant German girlfriend was on her way, though I tried not to think about that.
 I had no idea that it would be a year before I would be able to sit in a chair again.
 Or that walking would prove difficult for many more months.

 I had a phone.